 FAQ

-Are silicone plates truly non-toxic for toddlers?
+Are bamboo plates truly plastic-free and safe for toddlers?

 Not sure about an ingredient?